Perivel/domeniere.js/src/event/README.md

     console.log(createdUser.id());
 }
 ```
 Notice here that we pass the class name of the event to the `On()` decorator (in this case, `UserCreated`).
-This tells Fragment that this method is instended to be an event listener that will be called whenever the `UserCreated` event is emitted.
+This tells Vessel that this method is instended to be an event listener that will be called whenever the `UserCreated` event is emitted.

 **@OnInternal()**
-The `@OnInternal` decorator tells Fragment that the method it is attached to is an event handler that should be executed on any internal events.
-Internal events are events defined by the Fragment library.
+The `@OnInternal` decorator tells Vessel that the method it is attached to is an event handler that should be executed on any internal events.
+Internal events are events defined by the Vessel library.
 For more information on Internal Events, see the Internal Events section above.

 Below is an example of an event handler decorated with the `@OnInternal` decorator.
 ```ts